Bitterness blows out the candle of joy and leaves the soul in darkness. Here is what the Bible, God's Word, has to say about bitterness:

 The soil of bitterness is a heart that harbors hostility and does not deal with hurt by the grace of God.
 When someone becomes bitter, the bitterness takes root in the heart and grows deeper.

 The world is full of people who have not dealt with an old hurt.
 They look for things to criticize, people to find fault with, and ways to justify the way they feel.
 Have you ever seen people who are hypercritical?
 Generally, they are bitter people.
 They know how to push your hot buttons until you react in a way to further justify their bitterness.
 Then, they can say, "Aha!
 I was right.
 I have a right to be bitter."

-The Devastation and Fruit Of Bitterness - What Does it Effect?
+The Fruit Of Bitterness - What Does it Effect?

 We have learned about the seed and the soil of bitterness, now let's look at the root and the fruit of bitterness, which is found in our text from Hebrews 12:14-15.

 The root of bitterness is underground; it is easy to hide and camouflage.
 Seldom do you find anyone who will admit that they are a bitter person.
 They will either deny it or disguise it.
 A bitter person is hypersensitive, ungrateful, insincere, holds grudges, and has mood swings.

 Bitterness will affect you physically, emotionally, and spiritually because the fruit of bitterness is an acid that destroys its container.
 When your heart is bitter, God will not be real to you be.
 Why?
 Because hatefulness and holiness do not dwell in the same heart.
 And without holiness you will not see the Lord (see Hebrews 12:14).

 The Eradication Of Bitterness - How to Get Rid of the Root?